Primal Integrative Wellness

 Do I have to eat full carnivore?

-No. Amy's approach is meat-based and low-carb, not dogmatic.
+No. My approach is meat-based and low-carb, not dogmatic.
 The goal is nutrient-dense, anti-inflammatory nutrition that supports hormone balance in a way that is practical and sustainable for real life.

 I’ve had eczema for years, not just since perimenopause.
 Can this still help?